mmarcrv/irwa-search-engine-G005/project_progress/part_2/README.md

 In the last cell of section 2.1.2 you can enter one of the proposed queries or try your own custom queries, to see how the system retrieves and ranks results.

-### REMEMBER: The most important step is correctly setting both the docs_path, validation_path and ground_thurth.csv variable to point to your documents files in Google Drive.
+### REMEMBER: The most important step is correctly setting both the docs_path, validation_path and ground_thurth.csv variables to point to your documents files in Google Drive.